liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 Modules
 ~~~~~~~

 A module is a SCSS file.
-Each widget should have its own module
+Each widget must have its own module
 including its states and modifiers.
 Multiple base objects may be
 included in a single module if they are closely related.
 The same goes
 for layout, variables and mixins.
-Adjustments should go into separate
+Adjustments must go into separate
 modules.

 It is recommended to use (modified) modules from 3rd party projects such
 as `bootstrap <https://github.com/twbs/bootstrap/tree/master/less>`_ or
 `foundation <https://github.com/zurb/foundation/tree/master/scss/foundation/components>`_.

-All SCSS files not to be compiled on their own should begin with
+All SCSS files not to be compiled on their own must begin with
 an underscore (``_``).
-They should be structured into folders according
+They must be structured into folders according
 to common language terms: ``widgets``, ``layout``, ``base``, ``states``
 (only global states), ``variables``, ``mixins``.
 Further structure may
 be added as needed.